 Set short, time-sensitive goals

 Have a lengthy report to start or drafting a communications plan for the next 12 months?
 Rather than planning to spend all day on it and realising you haven’t made a dent, set for yourself a short-term goal with a timeframe to complete it.
+I can give 5 stars to this supplement because I have never seen a more effective fat burning drug.
+7 kg per month in case of normal diet and regular exercise is not the limit.
+For the first time I lost 7 kg, during the second “approach” it was 5 kg. buy phentermine online makes the body temperature slightly higher than usual, so during the reception you are in a constant feeling of arousal of all the senses.
+I felt that even my heart was beating faster, as if the level of adrenaline started to increase.
 For example, ‘by 2.30pm, I’ll have written x amount of words’ – whatever is best achievable for you.

 Anyone training for a marathon doesn’t start off by running the whole 26 miles but by starting from a small base and gradually building up with measurable goals each week.

 - Let your goals be known publicly

 Sharing what you intend to do brings your work out of yourself.
 By externalising your goals, it focuses the mind more, plus it’s been proven that group support makes your intentions stronger – and encourages you to make a start.
 Plus, if others know of what you plan to do, it helps spur you into action!